maelfabien/maelfabien.github.io/_pages/ml.md

 [How to use OpenPose on macOS ?](https://maelfabien.github.io/tutorials/open-pose/) : OpenPose is a C++ / Python library for Pose Estimation.
 Let's see how to use it in macOS !

-## Matlab

-[Statistics in Matlab](https://maelfabien.github.io/statistics/matlab/) : Matlab remains a widely used language for statistics.
-In this article, we cover the main statistical topics in Matlab.

 ## Parameters and Model Optimization

 [GridSearch vs. RandomizedSearch](https://maelfabien.github.io/machinelearning/GridRand/) : When it comes to parameter selection, you usually encounter 2 main solutions.
 GridSearch and RandomizedSearch.
 What is the main difference between these 2 techniques ?
 What are the pros and cons of each technique ?